What is the main outcome of enzymatic action?

 Prepare for the SQA National 5 Chemistry Exam with our quiz.
 Enhance your knowledge through flashcards and multiple choice questions, each offering hints and explanations.
 Ace your Chemistry exam!

 The main outcome of enzymatic action is the acceleration of chemical reactions in organisms.
-Enzymes are biological catalysts that significantly increase the rate of chemical reactions without being consumed in the process.
-They achieve this by lowering the activation energy required for a reaction to occur, making it easier and faster for substrates to convert into products.
+Enzymes are biological catalysts that facilitate and speed up chemical reactions without being consumed in the process.
+They lower the activation energy required for reactions, allowing metabolic processes to occur more efficiently and at much lower temperatures than would otherwise be possible.
+This is crucial for sustaining life, as many biochemical reactions would be too slow to support the necessary cellular functions if catalysis did not take place.

 Subscribe